ssbc/docs/README.md

 This is because gossip creates "transitive" connections between computers.
 Dan's messages travel through Carla and the Pub to reach Alice, and visa-versa.
-Because all feeds are signed blockchains, if Dan has confirmed Alice's pubkey, then Dan doesn't have to trust Carla *or* the Pub to receive Alice's messages from them.
+Because all feeds are signed, if Dan has confirmed Alice's pubkey, then Dan doesn't have to trust Carla *or* the Pub to receive Alice's messages from them.

 > Graphs created with [Gravizo](http://www.gravizo.com/)

+#### Network Integrity

+To make sure the network converges to the correct state, Scuttlebot uses the append-only log [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
+The append-only constraint is enforced with a blockchain structure: each entry includes the hash of the previous message.
+If a peer receives a message with a `previous` hash that doesn't match its local cache, it'll reject the offending message.
+(There is no Proof-of-Work; each log maintains an independent order.)

 #### Message Semantics